 The effective systematic use of formal methods will require a broader view of the role of mathematics in the science of computing, which I envision as patterned after the classical physical sciences.
 Thus, I try to use formal methods where appropriate to support, rather than to replace, mathematical rigor.

 Most of the papers listed below describe the formal analysis and ultimate proof of correctness of (hardware and software) designs that were created by other people.
-In several cases, this analysis exposed fatal flaws in the original designs.
+In some cases, this analysis exposed fatal flaws in the original designs.
 Some day, I hope to do something creative, but for now, this is the thing that I enjoy most and do best: finding fault in the efforts of others.
-(Hey, I am certainly not the first to build a career around a personal disorder.
+(Hey, I am certainly not the first to build a career around a personality disorder.
 Mike Tyson and Mel Tillis come to mind.
 And what was the name of that French nightclub performer whose act was based on a profound case of chronic flatulence?)

 "Nature is written in that great book which ever lies before our eyes -- I mean the universe -- but we cannot understand it if we do not first learn the language and grasp the symbols in which it is written.
 The book is written in the mathematical language, and the symbols are triangles, circles and other geometrical figures, without whose help it is impossible to comprehend a single word of it; without which one wanders in vain through a dark labyrinth." -- Galileo